 years.
-My local parish needed a new choir and I was approached to lead it as they'd heard I had a classical music background.
-True, I'd been studying music and playing the classical guitar from the age of 7 and had spent several years performing in an ensemble.
+My local parish needed a new choir and I was approached to lead it, as they'd heard I had a classical music background.
+True, I'd studied classical guitar and music theory from the age of 8 and had performed in an ensemble for several years.
 However, I knew nothing about conducting choirs.

 So I googled 'conductor training' and found Sing for Pleasure, a national, choral organisation that trains conductors and singers.
 I signed up, loved every minute of it and decided to continue on this new, musical journey.

 The hard work paid off and I now have a number of certified qualifications as a Choral Conductor and Vocal Leader, currently working towards a Dip, ABRSM at the Advanced Level.

 Alongside the conductor training I studied classical singing as a private pupil of Amelya Goldy (Guildhall School of Music & Drama) to grade 8 ABRSM.
 I also took all ABRSM graded music exams in piano and music theory, studying with Jane Whatley (BMus) and subsequently with Carol Stewart (BMus.)

 For the last 9 years I've conducted an SATB church choir which I started from scratch, a community choir and an SATB concert choir which rehearses ad hoc for professional engagements.